xnox-me/End-verBlac/docs/api.md

 # API Documentation

-This document provides detailed information about the REST API endpoints available in the DEX TradingView Clone application.
+This document provides detailed information about the REST API endpoints available in the DEX Terminal Clone (DTC) application.

 ## Base URL